-11 Top-Rated Ski Resorts in Colorado, 2018
+12 Top-Rated Ski Resorts in Colorado, 2019

-1 Vail Mountain Resort
+1. Vail Mountain Resort

 Vail is not as high as some of the other resorts in the area but still receives a heavy amount of snow, with more than 350 inches per season.
 Spread over 5,289 acres, the hill has 31 lifts, three terrain parks, and does an extensive amount of grooming; great for beginner and intermediate level skiers.

-The town of Vail caters largely to high-end travelers, with luxury accommodation, fine dining, and upscale shopping.
-More affordable accommodation can be found in the surrounding towns, from Silverthorne and Frisco over to Eagle.
+Nearby Towns and Accommodation Options: Staying in Vail is pricey, but more affordable accommodation can be found in the surrounding towns, from Silverthorne and Frisco over to Avon and Eagle.
 Many visitors fly into Denver and drive or take a shuttle to Vail, but the closest airport is the Eagle Vail Airport, about a 40-minute drive from Vail.

-2 Telluride Ski Resort
+3. Telluride Ski Resort

 In a remote setting in the San Juan Mountains, Telluride is one of the most scenic ski towns in the United States.
 Add to that a top-end ski resort with incredible terrain, consistently good snowfall amounts, and it's no wonder Telluride has become such a popular resort destination.

 A free gondola moves people between the town of Telluride and Mountain Village, meaning skiers staying at the village can come into town whenever they like, and it's easy for skiers staying in town to access the ski hill.
 You don't have to be on skis to hop a ride on the gondola; anyone can go up and have a look around.
 Skiers staying in Telluride, rather than Mountain Village, can ski all the way down to the town when they are done skiing, or download using the gondola.
-The runs from the top of the gondola down to the town are not green runs, and are steeper than some skiers want to attempt, particularly at the end of the ski day.
+The runs from the top of the gondola down to the town are not green runs and are steeper than some skiers want to attempt, particularly at the end of the ski day.

-3 Editor's Pick Breckenridge Ski Resort
+5. Editor's Pick Breckenridge Ski Resort

 The skiing here is high, with a base elevation that begins at 9,600 feet.
 The Imperial Chairlift on Peak 8 is the highest lift in North America, and the hill's summit elevation is 12,998 feet.
 On spring days, when the bottom of the hill is soft, the top of the hill often has full-on winter conditions with excellent snow.
 For late season skiing, Breckenridge can be a good option.
 Keep in mind, if you are flying to Colorado from a much lower elevation, the altitude can sometimes be challenging, especially on day one.